patmuch/Hello-world/README.md

 # Hello-world
-This is my first repo
+This is my first repository

+I love php,c/c++,python,javascipt and java
+I want to make the world a better place